 • Have an interest in joining fraternities and sororities

-• How important athletics are to their college experience
+• Want athletics to be part of their college experience

-• Whether they want to study in a religiously oriented school
+• Want to study in a religiously oriented school

 • Financial aid availability (don’t just look at the sticker price